Anchovy, Peruvian anchovy

 Capture area — South East Pacific (FAO 87)

-Stock area — Peru
+Stock area — Peruvian North-Central Stock

-Stock detail — All Areas
+Stock detail — Peru (Northern-Central)

 A member of the Engraulidae family, Peruvian anchovy is found in the eastern South Pacific along the coast of northern Peru, southwards to Chile.
 It forms huge schools in surface waters and is entirely dependent on the rich plankton of the Peruvian Current.
 It breeds throughout the year along the entire coast of Peru, but with a major spawning in winter/spring (July to September) and a lesser one in summer (February and March); also throughout the year off Chile, with peaks in winter (May to July) and the end of spring (especially December).
 Peruvian anchovy mature at about 1 year (about 10 cm standard length); attains about 8 cm standard length in 6 months, 10.5 cm in 12 months and 12 cm in 18 months (maximum length 20 cm); longevity about 3 years.

-Criterion score: 0.75 info
+Criterion score: 0.25 info

 Criterion score: 0.5 info

-There are some strong management measures though these can be undermined by a lack of transparency in stock assessments, policies based on a lack of scientific evidence.
+There are some strong management measures in place, though these can be undermined by a lack of transparency in stock assessments, and policies based on a lack of scientific evidence.

 Criterion score: 0.5 info

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
-Click on a name to show the sustainable options available.Anchovy, anchovies
+Click on a name to show the sustainable options available.Anchovy, European anchovy